nickvaras/rosbridge-websocket-examples/README.md

 While originally created for a [Waypoint Robotics](http://waypointrobotics.com) Vector robot, this example can be adapted to any robot using rosbridge.

+This sample code is meant to demonstrate basic communication without using any special client library, although more sophisticated functionality can be achieved by means of thin client libraries like [roslibjs](http://wiki.ros.org/roslibjs) and [roslibpy](https://github.com/gramaziokohler/roslibpy).

 Inspired by
 https://github.com/Sanic/ROSBridgeTestclient